 Critically, OCN will be informed by people living with dementia through ongoing surveys, discussions and other co-production activity.
-Our ultimate goal is the development of solutions within -and for the benefit of -our participants’ own neighbourhoods.
-To ensure the project grows sustainably, the work is being divided into extensible strands.
+Our ultimate goal is the development of solutions for our participants’ own neighbourhoods.
+We a focusing on four central themes to guide the project.

 The Community Theme is the starting point for neighbourhood surveys with the specific questions focused on discovering community assets.
 Who are the community leaders?
 What support already exists within a community?
 The surveys will collate any information that will assist developing connections, discovering people who might want to get involved and places that could host neighbourhood groups in the pilot area.

 Focusing on the role of the physical environment in supporting dementia-inclusive communities, the Environment Theme will support people living with dementia to share experiences of their locality in order to provide them with a voice in shaping their neighbourhoods.
 The outcomes from this strand will be used to develop accessible resources designed to help support people living with dementia to participate in the civic, physical, and social aspects of their local community.